amandatu1002/Data-exploration-and-visualisation/README.md

 # Data Exploration and Visualisation

-Data Exploration Project
+# Data Exploration Project

 What you can discover:

-1.How demand changes over the year?
+1. How demand changes over the year?

-2.How price changes over the year?
-Does the price rise on weekends?
+2. How price changes over the year?
+3. Does the price rise on weekends?

-3.What do Airbnb users care about?
+4. What do Airbnb users care about?

-Data Visualisation Project
+# Data Visualisation Project

 An Interactive Visualization Website for Airbnb in Melbourne.
 This application is designed for Airbnb hosts or someone interested in Airbnb hosting.